Adaptive singularity swap quadrature for near-singular layer potentials on axisymmetric surfaces: Root finding

 \subsection{General axisymmetric geometries}

-The analytical results in Lemma \ref{lem:theta0_spheroid}-\ref{lem:theta0_of_R2} apply specifically to spheroids.
-For a general axisymmetric geometry, only the root $\phiroot$ of $R^2(\theta,\varphi,\xx)$, defined by \eqref{eq:R2}, can be obtained analytically.
-Fortunately, the other two roots needed in this work can be efficiently found using a one-dimensional Newton iteration.
+The closed-form formulas above apply only to spheroids.
+For a general axisymmetric surface, the azimuthal root $\varphi_0(\theta,\xx)$ remains available analytically (Lemma \ref{lem:phi0}), while the polar roots $\theta_0^\lambda(\xx)$ and $\theta_0(\varphi,\xx)$ are computed numerically.

-For instance, to find a root $\thetaroot$ of $R^2(\theta,\varphi,\xx)$ for a given target point $\xx$ and azimuthal angle $\varphi$, we follow the approach outlined in \cite{SORGENTONE2023}.
-We first identify the polar angle $\theta^*$ corresponding to the closest discrete point on the surface $\ggamma$ to $\xx$.
-Using $\theta^*+i/10$ as an initial guess for $\thetaroot$, the Newton iteration typically converges to a strict tolerance within $10$ iterations.
-In the rare cases where convergence is not achieved, we rerun the iteration using over-relaxation.
+For instance, to the $\theta_0(\varphi,\xx)$ of $R(\theta,\varphi,\xx)^2=0$ at fixed $\varphi$, we use a complex Newton iteration, following the approach outlined in \cite{SORGENTONE2023}.
+The initial guess is chosen from the polar angle $\theta^*$ corresponding to the discretization point on the surface closest to the target $\xx$.
+We then set the initial guess as $\theta^*+i\beta$.
+With $\beta=0.1$, convergence to a strict tolerance is usually achieved within 10 iterations.